 The Experience Co-Creation Partnership provides workshops, executive education and consulting services to disseminate experience co-creation concepts and support their practitioners.
 We are committed to the global application of ECC practice and travel extensively all over the world.
 Typical engagements with companies start with an introductory workshop and evolve into a combination of cascading workshops, coaching and consulting interventions.
 Our primary role is to coach members of the organization in the application of the experience co-creation concepts and help companies migrate to the next practices of value creation

 After many years of advocating for co-creation as an economic model from the comfortable perch of my teaching, consulting and public speaking platform, I have finally decided to put some of my money where my mouth is (literally, the project is about food).
 I have become a small-scale venture capitalist.
-As the place for our proof-of-concept, we have picked Malden, MA, a suburb of Boston with a high unemployment rate, a rainbow of ethnic groups comprising its population and strong business and political leadership.
+As the place for our proof-of-concept, we have picked Malden, MA, a suburb of Boston with a rainbow of ethnic groups comprising its population and strong business and political leadership.

 by Francis Gouillart and Douglas Billings, April 2013.
 This Harvard Business Review article illustrates how a large brick-and-mortar healthcare business was able to change the rules of its industry.